-We all are living on Earth.
-In this world, to live a better life we need the three most important things.
-These things are Food, Clothes, and Home.
-Among those three things, Home is the most important thing.
+We are all living on Earth.
+In this world, to live a better life, we need the three most important things.
+These things are food, clothes, and home.
+Among those three things, home is the most important.
 But have you ever thought about what is most important that helps to make our home, building, or any other structure?
-Your answer will be sand, stone, bricks, concrete, steel water, etc. But one thing, which bonds all materials together thing is Cement.
-In our daily life, cement has a very important role.
-We live in the house, walk on the road, travel through bridges.
-Every building, road, airport, and many structures cement is required for construction.
+Your answer will be sand, stone, bricks, concrete, steel water, etc. But one thing that bonds all materials together is cement.
+In our daily lives, cement has a very important role.
+We live in the house, walk on the road, and travel through bridges.
+Every building, road, airport, and many other structures require cement for construction.

-But did you think that Cement comes from where?
+But did you think that cement comes from where?
 What is cement made of?
 How is it manufactured?
-Let, we will talk about all related topics to cement.
+Let’s talk about all related topics to cement.
 What is Cement and How it is Manufactured?

-A cement is a binding substance, used to bind other buildings or civil construction material like bricks, stones, gravels, tiles, etc. Cement can be set and hardened independently and can bind other building materials together.
+Cement is a binding substance used to bind other buildings or civil construction materials like bricks, stones, gravel, tiles, etc. Cement can be set and hardened independently and can bind other building materials together.
 It is a very fine powder containing limestone, clay, silica, and alumina.
-Also contained with bauxite and iron oxide.
-All these contents are blended and heated to 1200° C to 1500° C, this process makes clinker.
-Then ground this clinker into fine powder.
+Also contains bauxite and iron oxide.
+All these contents are blended and heated to 1200°C to 1500°C; this process makes clinker.
+Then grind this clinker into a fine powder.
 Also added Gypsum for providing settle time.

 History of Cement:

-Human has started the use of cement material with construction has been started.
-Even we can also say that cement material history is old as like engineering construction history.
+Humans have started using cement material in construction.
+Even we can say that cement material history is old, like engineering and construction history.
 The archaeologist has discovered some kinds of cement material used in the Harappa and Mohanjo-Daro civilizations during excavation.
-In the earlier Greeks and Romans had used burning limestones as cementing materials.
-Later they had increased awareness of volcanic ash and tuff, mixing with limestone powder and sand, which provides better strength and durability in water.
+In the past, the Greeks and Romans used burning limestone as cementing materials.
+Later, they had increased awareness of volcanic ash and tuff, mixing with limestone powder and sand, which provide better strength and durability in water.

-Romans had found volcanic tuff near Pozzuoli village in Italy.
-The obtained ash contained better siliceous, due to this natural quality this named as Pozzolana.
-Later, this name was added to other artificial and natural cement materials also, having similar properties.
+The Romans had found volcanic tuff near Pozzuoli village in Italy.
+The obtained ash contained better siliceous, due to this natural quality, it is named Pozzolana.
+Later, this name was added to other artificial and natural cement materials with similar properties.

-Accidently Romans had discovered by adding blood to cement mixture will increase durability and workability.
-Haemoglobin has better plastic properties.
+Accidentally, the Romans discovered that adding blood to a cement mixture would increase durability and workability.
+Hemoglobin has better plastic properties.
 It was another reason for the durability of Roman structures.

 Also Read: